Our PA Workers’ Compensation Lawyers Know Your Rights

 The third class of benefits is a permanent partial disability.
 Workers that fall in this category have permanent disabilities, but they are still able to work.
 The injury affects the claimant’s life but does not stop them from working.
 On average, permanent partial disabilities make up 40.7% of workers compensation claims from 1994-2012.
 These numbers prove that worker’s compensation is an enormous, yet considerable expense.

-How We Help Injured Workers
+How Our Workers’ Comp Attorneys Help Injured Workers in PA

 - Construction accident injuries